SELECTED COMMENTS

 -- Brecht Andersch, curator, Film On Film Foundation; San Francisco Museum of Modern Art

-"Lipman’s films are wonderful. …strong and delicate at the same time; it’s unique.
-The rhythm and colors are so subtle, deep and soft.”
+"Lipman’s films are wonderful. …strong and delicate at the same time; it’s unique."

 -- Nicole Brenez, curator, Cinémathèque Française